EricBarzman/AsteroidGame/README.md

 # ASTEROID #

-This is my attempt at coding in `JavaScript` the classic game "Asteroid"!
+This is my attempt at coding with `JavaScript` the classic "Asteroid" game!

 ## Description of the project ##